frankie-esparza/repofolio/README.md

 # 🍿 Repofolio
-A library that generates a dynamic portfolio that ✨ magically ✨ updates itself whenever you update your Github repos.
+Repofolio makes building your portfolio a breeze.
+Use the repofolio library to auto-generate a dynamic portfolio from your Github.
+Then, sit back and relax 🏖️ as your repofolio ✨ magically ✨ updates itself whenever you update Github.
+Plus, viewers of your portfolio will be able to filter your repos by topic to easily find what they're looking for.

 ## Features
 - 🪄 Automatic updates when you add a new public repo